BelaPlatform/bela_newBlog/docs/_posts/2018-03-20-opal-rhythm-computer-dmx-krew.markdown

 synths that cost me under £100 during the same period.
-A few years later I got my first [MPC2000](http://www.vintagesynth.com/akai/mpc2000.php) and instantly loved the concept of an integrated sampler and sequencer, especially for drums, but I still never got the idea that you would want a sampler to colour the sound in any way.
+A few years later I got my first [MPC2000](http://www.vintagesynth.com/akai/mpc2000.php) and instantly loved the concept of an integrated sampler and sequencer, especially for drums, but I still never got why you would want a sampler to colour the sound in any way.
 The first time I heard aliasing from a sampler was when Bass Junkie brought his [EIII](http://www.vintagesynth.com/emu/emulator3.php) to my house to mix tracks like [this](https://www.kudosrecords.co.uk/track/btcd001/4/cybernet-systems-delta-city.html).